ssuryanarayanan/Qi-Docs/docs/Filter Expressions.md

 | concat | Concatenate strings together |
 | replace | Replace one set of characters with another |

-###String function examples
+**String function examples**

-These examples assume that the event Qi Type includes a field named ‘sValue’ of type string.
+These examples assume that the event Qi Type includes a field named ‘sValue’ of type string:

 |Example|Result|
 |---|---|